![]() |

 We always seek new ways of treating pediatric cancers.
 As part of our efforts, we participate in clinical studies (i.e., applying new treatment methods clinically in accordance with applicable rules) and clinical tests (i.e., testing new drugs clinically in order to prove effects and safeness and to collect data for application for the official approvals).
 We are determined to continue cooperating for those very meaningful studies.

 AYA is an abbreviation for Adolescent and Young Adult.
-The AYA generation for pediatrics covers those who have taken pediatric cancer treatments before becoming adults, and those who have become cancer patients before gaining enough life and social experiences.
+The AYA generation at this division covers those who have taken pediatric cancer treatments before becoming adults, and those who have become cancer patients before gaining enough life and social experiences.
 Patients in this generation are often said to have some specific issues because of the physical and social instabilities they go through.
 At the SCC, a special ward has been prepared exclusively for the patients in the AYA generation as part of the whole efforts of the hospital to help them take the best cancer treatments.

 Cancer Medicine for the AYA Generation

 We practice medicine by multidisciplinary team approach here.
-We provide treatments for pediatric cancer patients not only in the eastern region of Shizuoka prefecture but also in the entire prefecture, focusing on pediatric malignant solid tumor.
-In doing so, we take a full advantages from the alignment with the Shizuoka Children’s Hospital.
+We provide treatments for pediatric cancer patients not only in the eastern region of Shizuoka prefecture but also in the other regions, focusing on pediatric malignant solid tumor.
+In doing so, we take a full advantage from the alignment with the Shizuoka Children’s Hospital.
 We are aware of the responsibility for providing and evaluating pediatric cancer treatments with as few late-stage disorders as possible, because this is a medical institution equipped with a proton therapy facility for pediatric cancers, which is a big advantage.
-For combination chemotherapy, we always work together with referral medical institutions.
+For combination chemotherapy, we always work together with medical institutions for patient referrals.
 Moreover, we are currently in preparation for international joint studies with the Children’s Oncology Group (COG), U.S.A., aiming at an early development of a new cancer treatment as we can take advantage of being a big cancer hospital possibly providing many cases for the study.
 One of our goals is to support cancer patients in the parenting generation and their families.
 We have full-time Child Life Specialists (CLS) for the problem solutions.
 Also, for supporting the patients in the AYA generation and providing them with optimal cancer treatments, which has been noted as a major issue lately in cancer medicine, we are now well-prepared for the solution with a new ward specifically allocated for the patients in the generation.

 pediatric cancer